Nurses and care staff gather in the courtyard of the Margaret Thatcher Infirmary at The Royal Hospital Chelsea

 • Support after a stay in hospital, where a move to the Infirmary nursing ward is not appropriate or desired.

 For those whose needs increase further, we offer residential care with nursing at the Margaret Thatcher Infirmary, which includes a dementia care ward and end-of-life care.
-This facility, opened by His Majesty King Charles III in 2009, allows Pensioners to receive high-quality care in their final days, surrounded by family, staff, and fellow Pensioners.
+This facility, opened in 2009 by His Majesty King Charles III, then Prince of Wales, allows Pensioners to receive high-quality care in their final days, surrounded by family, staff, and fellow Pensioners.

 The care home also offers short-term care, enabling Pensioners to return to the Long Wards after a period of focused care, if desired.
 It also allows Pensioners to transition from external hospital visits back to the Royal Hospital more quickly.